Have you heard about cloud gaming but aren’t sure what it is or how to get started with it? You’re not alone!

 The idea behind it is to use cloud computing technology to stream games to a user’s device over the internet.

-This means that anyone with a high speed internet connection can play high-quality games on almost any device – from smartphones to gaming consoles.
+This means that anyone with a high speed internet connection can enjoy AAA titles or best survival games on anything from a budget phone to a smart TV.

 So, is cloud gaming the future?